hassony2/obman_train/README.md

 Note that the model trained on First Hand Action Benchmark strongly overfits to this dataset, and therefore performs poorly on 'in the wild' images.

+### Video demo

+You can test it on a recorded video or live using a webcam by launching :

+`python webcam_demo.py --resume release_models/obman/checkpoint.pth.tar  --hand_side left`

+Hand side detection is not handled in this pipeline, therefore, you should explicitly indicate whether you want to use the right or left hand with `--hand_side`.

+Note that the video demo has some lag time, which comes from the visualization bottleneck (matplotlib image rendering is quite slow).

 ### Limitations